The Enrollment Service team is here to assist new students with admissions, financial aid, enrollment, and billing inquiries.

 Yes, part-time students, summer, and graduate students may pay through our online payment plan each semester on TouchNET.
 Please visit Payment Plans for more information.

-How can an undergraduate or MFA student full-time waive the Student Health Insurance?
+How can a full-time traditional undergraduate student waive the Student Health Insurance?

-Undergraduate traditional and MFA student may complete an online waiver form on WebAdvisor.
+Full-time traditional undergraduate students may complete an online waiver form on WebAdvisor.
 On the Student menu, see "FT-Decline Health Ins" to access the form.
 Information on this process is located on our Student Health Insurance page.

 What is the Deadline for Health Insurance Waivers?

-New students enrolling for the 2017 Spring Semester must waive the Student Health Insurance between November 4 and November 25th.
-If not waived by January 13, 2017, the student will be enrolled in the health plan, receive a health card and the fee of $882 will remain due on account.
+Students must waive the Student Health Insurance between June 1 and July 27, 2017.
+If not waived by July 27, 2017, the student will be enrolled in the health plan, receive a health card and the fee of $909 per semester will remain due on account.

 Are students who are awarded Title IV Federal Student Aid eligible for Bookstore vouchers?